Research Assistant / Research Associate (N2CR, NUS)

 - Experience handling human clinical specimens is highly desirable.

-- Proficient in computer software, including Microsoft Word, Excel and PowerPoint, GraphPad.
+- Proficient in computer software and peripherals, including Microsoft Office and Prism.

 - Self-driven, independent, team player, meticulous and have a keen eye for details.

-- Willingness to learn new technologies and techniques, tackle both new and routine duties, good organisation and management skills.
+- Willingness to learn new technologies and techniques, tackle both new and routine duties, meticulous, good organisational and management skills.

 - Able to work well in an interdisciplinary and collaborative environment.

-- Flexibility to adapt to changing environment and project priorities / timelines.
+- Flexibility to adapt to dynamic work activities in a fast-changing environment and project priorities / timelines.

-- Able to work at flexible hours occasionally when performing time-sensitive experiments
+- Able to multitask and occasionally work at flexible hours when performing time-sensitive experiments.

 At NUS, the health and safety of our staff and students are one of our utmost priorities, and COVID-vaccination supports our commitment to ensure the safety of our community and to make NUS as safe and welcoming as possible.
 Many of our roles require a significant amount of physical interactions with students/staff/public members.
 Even for job roles that may be performed remotely, there will be instances where on-campus presence is required.